 We’re once again giving you our loves and hates for each week in a segment called “Start ‘Em and Sit ‘Em”.
-You should know the drill, but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+You should know the drill, but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius lineups for the week.
 Pretty cut and dry, and quite simply… basic.
 We used to do this in tandem, but since I am flying solo while Ralph explores all the tallest mountains in the world, you are stuck with my and only my opine.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
-It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 13 (plus a sleeper/under-owned fella that should be owned and isn’t).Please, blog, may I have some more?
+It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 27 (plus a sleeper/under-owned fella that should be owned and isn’t).Please, blog, may I have some more?

-We’re once again giving you our loves and hates for each week in a segment called Start ‘Em and Sit ‘Em.
-You should know the drill but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius line-ups for the week.
+We’re once again giving you our loves and hates for each week in a segment called “Start ‘Em and Sit ‘Em”.
+You should know the drill, but if you don’t, we pick one option from each position, and then, for a bonus, we show you our genius lineups for the week.
 Pretty cut and dry, and quite simply… basic.
-The best part is, you get two opinions for the price of one.
-We do this as a tandem, it’s the Smokey and Ralph show.
+We used to do this in tandem, but since I am flying solo while Ralph explores all the tallest mountains in the world, you are stuck with my and only my opine.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
-It’s Fantasy Premier League Start ‘Em, Sit ‘Em Week 12…..Please, blog, may I have some more?
+It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 26 (plus a sleeper/under-owned fella that should be owned and isn’t).Please, blog, may I have some more?